 Using a pitchpipe, which had one note for each violin string, I had to learn to correlate the sound of each string with the sound of each note I blew.
 That process trained my ears, in other words that part of the brain related to music, and helped me learn the sound of the fifth.
 After time, I graduated to a tuning fork, which is pitched to the A string of the violin.
 The player strikes the fork on a knee or other hard object and holds it against a sturdy part of the violin, and he tunes the A string to the fork.
 He tunes the other strings, knowing the sound of a fifth, from the A.

 The guitar is tuned, except for one string, in fourths.
 A fourth is the sound of “Here comes” in “Here comes the bride.”
 You can use a tuning fork for one string and use the sound of that interval for all but that odd string, or you can place a finger at the fifth fret and at the fourth fret for the odd string to tune until you learn the intervals.
 Either way, you’re training your ears.
 When your ears are trained and you understand intervals, you have earned freedom through knowledge.
 You aren’t tied to electronics, which require batteries.

 I seem to be outnumbered, however.
 Skill and the chance to learn are being made obsolete by technology, which fascinates people to no end, whether it’s useful or not.
 I tried to find a tuning fork recently and was surprised that my favorite music mail order outfit had no forks in its catalog and few on its website.
 The few it had were unusual pitches, telling me they were leftovers that hadn’t sold.
 Tuning forks mostly had been replaced by electronics.

-Despite the prevalence of electronic tuners, I always encourage friends to develop their brain.
+Despite the prevalence of electronic tuners, I always encourage friends and students to develop their brain.
 Use electronics if you must, as a learning tool or in noisy settings, but find real freedom in tuning by ear.